karimayman118/Plant-Recognition-Using-React/README.md

 This is how to run the project using VSCodee
 Step 1: Run app.py
-Step 2: Open another terminal to run react using "cd plant-recognition" and "npm start" Step 3: i have provided some images to test , the predicted label will be displayed for the images , if you would like more images , use the above link from the kaggle dataset
+Step 2: Open another terminal to run react using "cd plant-recognition" and "npm start" Step 3: i have provided some images to test from the "uploads" folder , the predicted label will be displayed for the images , if you would like more images , use the above link from the kaggle dataset

 Thanks a lot